memo33/sc4pac-tools/README.md

 For editing the website locally, run `sbt ~web/fastLinkJS` as well as `make channel-testing-web host-web` and open `http://localhost:8090/channel/index-dev.html`.
-For publishing the website, refer to the Makefile at https://github.com/memo33/sc4pac.
+For publishing the website, refer to the Makefile of the [metadata repository](https://github.com/memo33/sc4pac).

 ## Roadmap <!-- {docsify-ignore} -->